This website uses cookies to help you make the most of your visit.

 Standards met

 The pharmacy’s services are accessible to people, including people using a wheelchair.
-It has some systems in place to help it provide services safely and effectively.
+It has systems in place to help it provide services safely and effectively.
 And team members make effective use the available technology.
 The pharmacy sources its medicines appropriately.
-And it stores and generally manages its medicines adequately.
-Pharmacy team members generally provide people with advice and information about high-risk medicines.
+And it generally stores and manages its medicines as it should.
+Pharmacy team members generally provide people with advice and information about higher-risk medicines.

 Principle 5.
 Equipment and facilities